sighupio/fury-kubernetes-service-mesh/katalog/istio/init/README.md

 # Init Istio package

 Package containing Istio CRDs.
-Needed to install istio on top of it.
+This is required to run istio in your cluster.

 ## Requirements